maubanel/p4v-unreal/README.md

 - When setting up a workspace for an Unreal project make sure **Allwrite**. **Clobber** and **Compress** to `false`.
 Set **Modtime** and **Rmdir** to `true`.
 Set **On submit** to `Revert unchanged files`.

 - To add multiple files it is best to do this in **P4V** and not in **Unreal**.
 Click on the folder that you would like for it to mark all unadded files to include (minus the ones indicated in .p4ignre) and select `Reconcile Offline Work`.
+Make sure your '.p4 ignore' is up to date!

+- When creating a **depot** for the first time add it to an existing **workspace** or create a new one.
+Creste an empty folder with the **depot** name.
+Then add a single file like a '.p4 ignore' file.

 <br><br>